Office lady: Hierarchy structure and tension

 In Japanese companies, tenure is crucial: it determines not only employees' wages but also their positions in the company.
 Employees with shorter tenure have to show respect to those with longer tenure.

 The word doki is used to describe the relationship between those who enter the company in the same year or have the same length of tenure.
 If two employees are doki, they are assumed to have equal position.
 Similarly, senpai (one's senior) and kohai (one's junior) are also commonly used to show the hierarchy in Japanese companies.

 A junior female employee has to use polite terms such as desu and masu when she speaks to her senpai.
 Senpai, on the other hand, can speak casually with their kohai.

 If tenure is the only standard that determines one's position in the group as well as in the company, everything will be straightforward.
 However, the difference in education that OLs receive causes tension between them.
 OLs who are college graduates may have higher official ranks than those who are high school graduates, even if the latter have longer tenure.

 Sometimes, due to the difference in their education, a kohai may have a higher official rank, as well as wage, than their senpai.
 As a result, the kohai is unwilling to be deferential to their senpai, while the senpai feels it unfair that they receive lower pay.
-If OLs do not get along with each other in the workplace, they cannot unite together to fight against gender discrimination.
+In her 1998 book Office Ladies and Salaried Men: Power, Gender, and Work in Japanese Companies, author Yuko Ogasawara argues that if OLs do not get along with each other in the workplace, they cannot unite together to fight against gender discrimination.